-In the typical home, lighting accounts for almost eight percent of the total energy bill.
-Much of this expense is unnecessary, caused by using inefficient incandescent light bulbs.
+In the typical home, lighting accounts for almost five percent of the total energy bill.
+In the past, much of this expense was caused by using inefficient incandescent light bulbs.
 Only 10 percent of the energy consumed by an incandescent bulb produces light; the remainder is given off as heat.